 Among those experiences in industry are internships with Microsoft, Uber and Apple.
 She plans to join the Allen Institute of Artificial Intelligence this summer.

 At the iSchool, Liang does research with Informatics program chair Amy Ko on how programming strategies help build software developers’ skills.
 She also works in the Information & Communication Technology for Development Lab to build community-maintained networks in the developing world.

 Savanna Yee, a Husky 100 recipient who is also double majoring in Informatics and computer science, with a focus on HCI, especially values the iSchool’s commitment to improving the lives of people.
 During her time in college, she experienced a personal loss that caused her to take a fresh look at what was most important to her.

 “I had a new perspective on and appreciation for the importance of human well-being, and through my HCI classes I learned about relationships between tech and well-being, for better and for worse,” she said.

 While at the UW, she has put her focus on creating community, getting involved in tutoring, mentoring, teaching and peer advising.
-As for post-graduation plans, Yee plans to pursue her master's degree in computer science at the UW.“I’d like to continue doing work around community building, mentorship, creativity and HCI.
+As for post-graduation plans, Yee plans to pursue her master’s degree in computer science at the UW.“I’d like to continue doing work around community building, mentorship, creativity and HCI.
 I’d like to do something along the lines of technology for human well-being, and eventually maybe some sort of advising or counseling role,” she said.

 Simran Bhatia, an Informatics student pursuing data science, does research with ACCESS-IT on women affinity groups in the tech industry and works with MeLab to examine social robot interactions with teenagers, using virtual reality technologies to measure stress.